-For that indicator, Bankscope provides data for the USA from 1996 to 2016.
-The average value for the USA during that period was 26.04 index points with a minumum of 21.53 index points in 1996 and a maximum of 29.43 index points in 2015.
+For that indicator, we provide data for the USA from 1996 to 2017.
+The average value for the USA during that period was 26.64 index points with a minimum of 21.9 index points in 1996 and a maximum of 29.94 index points in 2015.

 Definition: The index captures the probability of default of a country's banking system.
 Z-score compares the buffer of a country's banking system (capitalization and returns) with the volatility of those returns.
 It is estimated as (ROA+(equity/assets))/sd(ROA); sd(ROA) is the standard deviation of ROA.
 ROA, equity, and assets are country-level aggregate figures.
 Calculated from underlying bank-by-bank unconsolidated data from Bankscope.